gammapy/gammapy-extra/README.rst

 Controlled via ``Dockerfile`` in this gammapy-extra repo.

-In case you would like to chek the Binder Gammapy space with a modified ``Dockerfile``:
+In case you would like use Binder with a different ``Dockerfile``:

-- Check in yout desktop the Docker image is built successfully running the following command in your ``gammapy-extra`` local folder: ``docker build -t gammapy-tutorial .``
+- Check in yout desktop that the Docker image is built successfully running the following command in your ``gammapy-extra`` local folder: ``docker build -t gammapy-tutorial .``
+- Push the modified ``Dockerfile`` to your forked repository.
 - Go to https://mybinder.org
 - Provide URL of your GitHub **fork and branch**
 - Click on launch bouton